kelno/convert_jellyfin_library/README.md

 Key features
 ------------

-- **Smart decision tree** – tries lightning-fast remux first; falls back to H.264 re-encode only when codecs or resolution exceed safe limits.
+- **Smart decision tree** – tries lightning-fast remux first; falls back to re-encode only when needed.
 - **Recursive scan** – pass one or more root folders; sub-directories handled automatically.
 - **Parallel workers** (-j / --workers) – use 1 CPU cores by default.
 - **Quality knobs** – --crf and --preset expose x264 controls; defaults tuned for "Netflix-like" 1080 p quality.